beginning of content

 How does high blood pressure impact labour and birth?

-If you have pre-eclampsia, it’s usually best to plan to birth in a large maternity hospital.
-This is so you and your baby can get expert care if you need it, for example, if your baby ends up being premature or smaller than expected.
+If you have pre-eclampsia, it's usually best to plan to give birth in a large maternity hospital.
+This is so you and your baby can get expert care if you need it.
+This is important if your baby ends up being premature or smaller than expected.

 Will my blood pressure stay high after the birth?

-Hypertension that starts during pregnancy usually resolves after your baby’s birth.
+Hypertension that starts during pregnancy usually goes away after the baby is born.
 However, there may still be some complications during the first few days after the birth.
-You should be monitored carefully for several weeks.
+You should have extra blood pressure monitoring for several weeks.

-If you had pre-existing chronic hypertension, you should see your doctor to check whether you need ongoing treatment.
+If you had pre-existing chronic hypertension, see your doctor to check about your ongoing treatment.

 Are there any implications for future pregnancies?

-Having high blood pressure in pregnancy doesn’t necessarily mean you will develop high blood pressure in future pregnancies.
+Having high blood pressure during your pregnancy doesn't always mean you will get hypertension again in future pregnancies.
 However, your risk is increased, especially if you have a medical condition such as obesity, kidney disease or diabetes.

 Resources and support